 It’s important to find balance in your body.
 A direct consequence of having a stronger side is that it can have negative effects on your posture, treating musculoskeletal issues.
-Identifying the root cause of your imbalance is vital in aligning your body correctly and fostering your stability and mobility through your workouts.
-An easy way to find imbalances is by performing unilateral exercises, such as single-arm overhead press.
-Bench press is another great exercise which will quickly reveal what side you prefer in your upper-body.
+The first step in fixing a muscle imbalance is identifying the root cause of your imbalance.
+It is vital in aligning your body correctly and fostering your stability and mobility through your workouts.
+An easy way to find imbalances is by performing unilateral exercises, such as the single-arm overhead press.
+The bench press is another great exercise that will quickly reveal what side you prefer in your upper body.
 To identify your muscular imbalances in your lower body, such as your quads, or hamstrings, get under the squat rack and see what side comes up first.
 Other times, it’s harder to identify the cause.
 In other instances, your core stability can be the cause of several imbalances.

 2. Use Lighter Weight